danadube/commission-dashboard/README.md

 ## 🤝 Contributing

-This is a private dashboard for Janice Glaab's real estate business.
+This is a real estate commission tracking dashboard.
 For feature requests or issues, please contact the development team.

 ---